code-423n4/2023-10-nextgen/README.md

   - Consider ways in which the minting cost price will differ from the actual value based on the parameters set on the setCollectionCosts function.
 - Random Hash generators
   - Consider ways in which the generator will not produce a hash value, besides the lack of funds on the VRF and RNG.
-  - Consider ways in which the hash value of a tokenid can be altered after it was already set.
+  - Consider ways in which the hash value of a tokenid can be altered after it has already set.
-  - Consider ways in which the random hash is not returned by the Randomizer contracts but it can be set directly from the Core contract.
+  - Consider ways in which the random hash is not returned by the Randomizer contracts, but it can be set directly from the Core contract.
 - On-chain metadata
-  - Consider ways in which the on-chain metadata can be altered after a collection was freezed.
+  - Consider ways in which the on-chain metadata can be altered after a collection was freezed (locked).
 - Updating details
-  - Consider ways in which the collection data can be altered after a collection was freezed.
+  - Consider ways in which the collection data can be altered after a collection was freezed (locked).
 - Admin contract
   - Consider ways in which the Admin contract address on all other contracts can be maliciously altered.
 - Burn or Swap to mint functionalities